Dean Rusk: Overthrow of Vietnam President Diem

 In August 1963, a series of misunderstandings rocked the Kennedy administration when, in reaction to the Buddhist crisis, a policy proposal urging the overthrow of President Diem of South Vietnam was presented to Kennedy.
 He stated he would consider adopting it if Rusk gave his approval first.
 Rusk, who had gone to New York to attend a session of the United Nations, cautiously gave approval out of the impression that Kennedy had approved it first.
-When it emerged that was not the case, Kennedy assembled his foreign policy team for a stormy meeting at the White House, with several, such as McNamara, Vice President Lyndon Johnson, and CIA director John McCone, all speaking for standing with Diem, while others like the Undersecretary of State George Ball, W. Avrell Harriman and Roger Hilsman argued for deposing Diem.
+When it emerged that was not the case, Kennedy assembled his foreign policy team for a stormy meeting at the White House, with several, such as McNamara, Vice President Lyndon Johnson, and CIA director John McCone, all speaking for standing with Diem, while others like the Undersecretary of State George W. Ball, W. Averell Harriman and Roger Hilsman argued for deposing Diem.
 Much to Kennedy's annoyance, Rusk maintained a stony silence, refusing to take a side.
 At the end of the meeting, Kennedy exclaimed: "My God, my government is falling apart!"
 On August 31, 1963, the diplomat Paul Kattenburg reported from Saigon that public opinion in South Vietnam was overwhelmingly hostile to Diem, which led him to suggest it was time "for us to get out honorably".
 All of the assembled officials rejected Kattenburg's idea, with Rusk saying "we will not pull out ... until the war is won."
 Rusk reassigned Kattenburg from South Vietnam to Guyana.

 Poor relationship with President Kennedy

 As he recalled in his autobiography, As I Saw It, Rusk did not have a good relationship with President Kennedy.
 The president was often irritated by Rusk's reticence in advisory sessions and felt that the State Department was "like a bowl of jelly" and that it "never comes up with any new ideas".
 In 1963, Newsweek ran a cover story on the National Security Adviser McGeorge Bundy under the title "Cool Head for the Cold War".
 The author of the story wrote that Rusk "was not known for his force and decisiveness" and asserted that Bundy was "the real Secretary of State".
 Special counsel to the president Ted Sorensen believed that Kennedy, being well versed and practiced in foreign affairs, acted as his own secretary of state.
 Sorensen also said that the president often expressed impatience with Rusk and felt him under-prepared for emergency meetings and crises.
 As Rusk recounted in his autobiography, he repeatedly offered his resignation, but it was never accepted.
 Rumors of Rusk's dismissal leading up to the 1964 election abounded prior to President Kennedy's trip to Dallas in 1963.
 Shortly after Kennedy was assassinated, Rusk offered his resignation to the new president, Lyndon B. Johnson.
-However, Johnson liked Rusk and refused his resignation, He remained secretary throughout Johnson's administration.
+However, Johnson liked Rusk and refused his resignation.
+He remained secretary throughout Johnson's administration.